priankaliz/NMBottomTabBarController/README.md

 NMBottomTabBarController
 ========================

-A custom tab bar controller for iOS written in Objective C. It uses auto layout.
+A customisable tab bar controller for iOS written in Objective C. It uses auto layout.

 Requirements
 ========================
-iOS 7.1 +
+1. iOS 7.1 +
-ARC
+2. ARC
 ##### Image Requirements for configuring the tab bar items
 1. Icon image
 2. Selected and unselected background image